Snow day regulation tips

 • Reactive strategies soothe the “feeling brain” (the amygdala and limbic system) when your child’s nervous system is in fight, flight, or freeze.

-When we focus more on proactive support, we reduce how often those fight-or-flight moments happen — and when they do, they’re easier to recover from.
+When we focus on proactive support, we reduce the frequency of fight or flight moments happening but when they do, they will be less severe or easier to recover from.

-These are the daily habits, routines, and supports that help children feel safe, calm, and in control.
+These daily habits and routines can help children feel safe, calm, and in control.

 1. Sensory-Friendly Environments